jetstack/jetstack-secure-gcm/docs/TESTING-DEPLOYER.md

 see everything green:

 <img src="https://user-images.githubusercontent.com/2195781/110795922-a96acd00-8277-11eb-959e-bf7ea51ae992.png" width="500" alt="The application page for test-1 shows that all the deployments are green.
 This screenshot is stored in this issue: https://github.com/jetstack/jetstack-secure-gcm/issues/21">

-## Cutting a new release

-Since the process is manual and evolves from release to release, we document all the steps taken in each release directly on the GitHub Release itself in a `<details>` block that looks like this:

-> ▶ 📦 Recording of the manual steps of the release process

-For example, when releasing `1.1.0-gcm.5`, the steps were:

-1. Copy the `<details>` block from the previous release [1.1.0-gcm.4](https://github.com/jetstack/jetstack-secure-gcm/releases/tag/1.1.0-gcm.4)
-2. In an editor, change the references to `1.1.0-gcm.4`.
-3. Follow the steps and tick the checkboxes.
-4. After the `1.1.0-gcm.5` is pushed to GitHub, create a GitHub Release for that tag and paste the content the `<details>` block to the GitHub Release.

 ## Testing the application without having access to the Billing API